Safe-DEED/PSA/README.md

 We are happy to welcome everyone who is willing to contribute.
 The workflow is as follows:

-1. Write your code in <filename>.mjs files
+1. Write your code in <filename>.mjs files, use ES Modules syntax and always document the code in JSDoc style
 2. Transpile the files to CommonJS module syntax with `npm run build`
 3. Apply code formatting with Prettier with `npm run format`
-4. Generate documentation if you changed something in the API (index.mjs) with `npm run docs`
+4. Generate documentation with `npm run docs`
 5. Create a Pull Request in GitHub, so we can review the changes and apply them

 ### API docs